dbriemann/t/README.md

 Sometimes you just need to time something right now and don't want to save a timer first.
 Here you go:

 ```
-t 6m21s
+t 6m23s
 ```

-runs a time for 6 minutes and 21 seconds and then opens the daily bing photo in your web browser.
+runs a timer for 6 minutes and 23 seconds and then opens the daily bing photo in your web browser.

 ## What else can it do?